pablox-cl/dotfiles-b/README.md

   try to jump to use something **so** experimental~~
 + My vim configuration (not yet available)
 + [Seebi's dircolors](https://github.com/seebi/dircolors-solarized)
++ [base16 colors](https://github.com/chriskempson/base16) for the shell and xresources

 Rationale
 ---------